UTNkar/documentation/content/infrastructure/loopia.md

 - utnarm.com
 - utnarm.se

-Most DNS entries are thus also managed at Loopia, however our main domain name *utn.se* is managed at [CloudFlare](/infrastructure/cloudflare).
+Most DNS entries are thus also managed at Loopia, except for *utn.se*, *utnarm.se* and *es20.se* which are managed at [CloudFlare](/infrastructure/cloudflare).
+This means that the subdomain records for them at loopia don't have any effect and don't work.